Post

 AGENTS.mdPer-repoGit root or cwd - repo-scoped instructions

-.github/skills/Per-repoCopilot skill definitions
+.github/skills/Per-repoCopilot skill definitions in the current repo

-.github/hooks/Per-repoCopilot hook definitions
+.github/hooks/Per-repoCopilot hook definitions in the current repo

-.github/prompts/Per-repoReusable prompt files
+.github/prompts/Per-repoReusable prompt files in the current repo

 .github/workflows/copilot-setup-steps.ymlPer-repoCloud agent environment setup